-July 1 is the application deadline for a Fall Semester internship or practicum.
+December 1 is the application deadline for Spring Semester internships.

-Opportunities are arranged alphabetically in these categories: Academic, School, Public, Special, Outside Arizona, International
+Opportunities are arranged alphabetically in these categories: Academic, School, Public, Museum/Archive, Special, Outside Arizona, International

 Arizona State University, Hayden Library (Tempe)

 The Undergraduate Service unit at the ASU Libraries offers practicum opportunities for fall, spring, and summer semesters.
 The practicum consists of providing instructional and orientation services for new ASU students.
 This is a great opportunity to observe ASU's teacher librarians in the classroom setting and to develop teaching skills needed for a career in academic librarianship.
 You will also attend committee meetings where you will participate in professional collaborations.
 Hours are flexible and can include early mornings and evenings to attend orientation events.

 Contact: Julie Tharp, firstname.lastname@example.org, 480-965-5168